 To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
-Inspection scores weigh several factors included in a nursing home's inspection reports.
-One key criteria we weigh heavily is the number and severity of deficiencies.
-Facilities with better grades in this area generally have very few severe deficiencies.
-Unfortunately, it doesn't look like we were able to find information on deficiency's for this nursing home.
+These inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
+You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
+Unfortunately, we weren't able to find deficiency counts for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality